reef-technologies/handbook/README.md

 ## Configuring your development environment

-> **Note** This section applies only to Software Developer positions after the 1st stage of the Trial Period.
+> **Note** This section applies only to Software Developer positions after the 1st stage of the Evaluation period.

 Follow the instructions laid out in [Development environment setup](docs/Developer_environment_setup.md).